shashankpatil28/kalakaari-ai-solution/master-ip/server/README.md

 # Master-IP Backend Service

-> (A brief summary of the project will be added here.)
+> A FastAPI-based backend service for managing digital CraftIDs.
+It provides a full REST API for creating and verifying assets, a vector-based search engine for images and metadata, and an integrated blockchain batching system to anchor assets on-chain.

 This document provides all the necessary instructions to set up, run, and deploy the Master-IP backend service.
-The service is built with FastAPI and provides endpoints for CraftID management and advanced vector-based search for images and metadata.

 ---